odoo/documentation/sms_marketing/pricing/pricing_and_faq.rst

 #. **Do I have a history of the sent SMSs?**

-   Yes, the SMS is logged as a note under the chatter of the corresponding record, and a complete history of SMS sent is available under :menuselection:`Settings --> Activate the developer mode --> Technical --> SMS`.
+   Yes, the SMS is logged as a note under the chatter of the corresponding record, and a complete history of the SMSs sent is available on :doc:`Developer mode <../../general/developer_mode/activate>` under :menuselection:`Technical --> SMS`.

 #. **Can I send as many SMSs I want at once?**